column one text

 Una Vorster

-Una Vorster, Assistant Winemaker
+Una Vorster, Winemaker

 X